wohlgejm/accountable/README.rst

 Create an issue:

-``accountable createissue fields.project.id 10000 fields.issuetype.id 3 fields.summary 'Yuge bug'``
+``accountable createissue project.id 10000 issuetype.id 3 summary 'Yuge bug'``

+See the Jira API docs for a full list of fields.
+Custom fields are also supported.

 List metadata for an individual issue: